 |

 They are used to butt the risers and treads up against the mortises of the housed string so that no gaps are visible between the strings and the treads and risers.
+They don’t just add stability, they also create a sleek finish to your staircase.

 The drawing below summaries this: